 - County, local and volunteer fire, law enforcement and rescue agencies are encouraged to apply.

 Grants may be used to purchase equipment and professional development, but should be part of a well-planned and integrated public safety initiative.
 Projects must be special, one-time, safety-related efforts.
 Any equipment purchased with this grant must stay in the ownership of the department for a minimum of 5 years unless it is consumable or becomes expired.
 The maximum grant amount awarded will be $2,000 per project and must be used within 2 years.
+Organizations previously awarded an It's Worth The Energy Safety Grant are eligible to apply, however, it must be for a new project proposal.
 Only one grant application per organization will be accepted.

-Online application will ask for the following information:
+Online application will ask for the following questions:

 What Would Be Considered For Funding?